calestialgem/Tomurcuk/README.md

     `private/<moduleName>/<packageName>/<FileDescription>.cpp`.
   - Non-type platform-specific implementation files must be placed at `private/<moduleName>/<packageName>/<platformName>/<FileDescription>.cpp`.
+  - All executable modules must have the entrypoint at `private/<moduleName>/main.cpp`.
 - Format
   - All functions must be in trailing return type format.
   - All variables must be declared with `auto`.